 Karting Star Bali Club is the one and only go-karting open air track on the island, based in Jimbaran.
 Grab your crew and hit this purpose-built 400-metre go carting track.
 It’s complete with bridge and tunnel – let’s see who can do the fastest lap in the 9HP Honda engine carts!
 These speedy carts can propel up to 70kph so great for adults who like to race and appropriate for kids 10 years plus.
 Grab your helmets and make the most of tall the fun times to be had at kart track.

-Rev up for a beach and jungle ATV ride through rice fields and black sand trails.
+Rev up for jungle ATV rides through rice fields, caves, and muddy trails.

 Pedal through Bali’s rice fields and villages on scenic cycling tours for all ages.

 What better way to cover off sightseeing in Bali than on a bike tour?
 Cycle through the “real Bali” on secret back roads and through traditional villages.
 You can take your fill of lush, panoramic rice paddies while absorbing the sights of local village life.
-We recommend Mason Adventures and Bali Eco Cycling.
+We recommend Bali Eco Cycling for both cycling adventures and a glimpse into the brand’s sustainability efforts.

 Dine with zombies, cabaret shows and face paint fun at Bali’s family horror diner.